PocketMonster5/Works/README.md

 # Works
-- To store basic work.
+- This is a repo used to store some basic work.
-- Also used for tests.
+- It may also be used for tests.